bobabots253/bobadocs/docs/programming/intro-to-robot-code.md

 #### Part 2: Default commands

 Right now, our motor only has two states: half power, or completely off.
-Let's make the motor's speed correspond to more granular controller input using the joystick.
+Let's make the motor's speed correspond to more granular controller input using a joystick.

 Again in the `RobotContainer.java` file, modify the `bindIO()` method to set the default command of the `Motors` subsystem to the `RunMotors` command.

 ??? question "Hint"
+    Get the joystick's Y-value from the `XboxController` we already have defined.

+??? question "Hint"
     `Motors` is an implementation of the [`Subsystem`](https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj2/command/Subsystem.html) interface.

+    Pass the `Motors` subsystem into the command and have it drive the motors to the Y-value of the joystick when executed.
+Use the prewritten code, the [command-based programming tutorial](https://docs.wpilib.org/en/latest/docs/software/commandbased/index.html#command-based-programming), and the WPILib JavaDocs for help.

 ??? check "Example Solution"
     This is one way to implement this step.
 Yours may look a little different, but the same logic should appear here.